julelang/manual/src/compiler/compiler-optimizations.md

 - Once proven safe, it reduces the cost of copying in foreach iterations.
 Having immutability is very effective to have this optimization.
 - Refers to data instead of copying when using lvalue in match statements.
+- Erases relevant ranges of string's itself instead of making allocation for substring and assignment if string gets assignment with substring from itself.
+- Inserts to beginning of the string instead of allocation and assignment if string gets assignment like `expr + itself`.
+- Converts empty string comparisons to faster way such as length-is-zero checking.

 ---